Frequently Asked Questions

 What are the impacts to Presumptive Eligibility (PE)?

 Beginning July 1, 2026, Qualified Entities must assess PE applicants who are eligible for coverage under Medicaid Expansion for the community engagement requirement.
-PE determinations for the community engagement requirement are based on applicant attestation (i.ge., QEs do not verify documentation or work hours – Montana Department of Public Health and Human Services will verify later at full application).
+PE determinations for the community engagement requirement are based on self-declaration (i.ge., QEs do not verify documentation or work hours – Montana Department of Public Health and Human Services will verify later at full application).
+DPHHS will review existing data sources and verify eligibility information, if needed, during the full Medicaid application process.
 Additional information and resources can be found on the Presumptive Eligibility webpage.

 How do I know if I am excluded?